evan-mason/drafter/README.md

 # drafter
 React NBA Drafting application built for the boys.

-version 0.2.0 C# heaps of modules and backend working situation.
-Drafting works with history
+version 0.2.6 C# Removal of some bugs and custom ordering now works within the DB.
 Coming in next update.
-Updating remainning seeds+oder and picking users. chooseable draft type

 Structure.